LilyBurton/LilyBurton/README.md

   </tr>
   <tr>
     <th><a href=https://github.com/LilyBurton/To-Do-App-Updated>To-Do-App Kanban Board</a></th>
-    <th>In Progress - Solo Project - A Kanban where you would be able to Create chores and Drag and drop them between 'Pending', 'Ongoing' and 'Done' as well as making comments.
-It will also have a login function for the user so they will be able to save changes.</th>
+    <th>In Progress - Solo Project - A Kanban board where you can create chores and drag and drop them between 'Pending', 'Ongoing', and 'Done' as well as make comments.
+It will also have a login function for users to save changes.</th>
     <th>React, TypeScript, CSS, Node, Socket</th>
   </tr>
   <tr>
     <th><a href=https://github.com/LilyBurton/CSharp---Delivery-Driver-Game>Delivery Driver Game</a></th>
-    <th>Solo Project - Use it to learn C#.
-A little game where you have the ability to control a car around the area to pick up and drop off packages to customers.</th>
+    <th>Solo Project - Solo Project - Learning C#.
+A game where you control a car to pick up and drop off packages to customers.</th>
     <th>C#</th>
   </tr>
   <tr>
     <th><a href=https://github.com/amancalledkidd/FlavourFinders>FlavourFinder</a></th>
-    <th>Group Project - A Recipe Generator where a user can input ingredients, dietary requirements, measurements, country of origin where the API would be able to generate the recipe.
-The users will also be able to login and save the recipes on their profile.</th>
+    <th>Group Project - A recipe generator where users can input ingredients, dietary requirements, measurements, and country of origin, and the API generates a recipe.
+Users can also log in and save recipes on their profile.</th>
     <th>React, CSS, Node, Express, Mongo.db,</th>
   </tr>
   <tr>
     <th><a href=https://github.com/LilyBurton/acebook-group-project>GameBook</a></th>
-    <th>Group Project - Gaming version of Facebook where users can login and have there own personal feed that's game related as well as being able to fetch Steam's API that shows a list of games and its newsfeed.</th>
+    <th>Group Project - A gaming version of Facebook where users can log in and have their own personal feed related to games, and fetch Steam's API to show a list of games and its newsfeed.</th>
     <th>React, CSS, Node, Express, Mongo.db</th>
   </tr>
 </table>